 The need to renovate and improve the College's operational buildings (which are mostly Grade I or Grade II listed and of historic importance), in addition to normal maintenance, places an enormous burden on the College.
-In 2008/09 the College spent a total of £11,156,000 on improvements to its operational buildings.
+In 2009/10 the College spent a total of $\pounds 6,733,000$ on improvements to its operational buildings.
 This substantial level of expenditure reflects the implementation of the College's significant building refurbishment programme.
-It is likely that expenditure in future years will continue at high levels even though the collegiate portion of the 'Triangle Project' and the Maufe refurbishment project are now almost completed.
-Other refurbishment projects such as Cripps are now being implemented.
+It is likely that expenditure in future years will continue at high levels with refurbishment projects such as Cripps and the former Divinity School now being implemented.